 This is the intolerance of the left.

-They're doing everything they possibly can to silence conservatives, uh, young and old, but especially the conservatives in our school system.
+They're doing everything they possibly can to silence conservatives, young and old, but especially the conservatives in our school system.

-Uh, they are shamelessly calling us racists and bigots and now Nazis.
+They are shamelessly calling us racists and bigots and now Nazis.

-And it I mean, this is what our young conservative, you know, movement has to experience every single day, and you've done a wonderful job.
+And this is what our young conservative movement has to experience every single day.

 But Charlie, I think the reason for the apology goes way beyond whether or not they care.

-I think it mostly has to do with uh oh, there's a video of this.
+I think it mostly has to do with, uh-oh, there's a video of this.

-Uh-oh, we're gonna get sued.
+Uh-oh, we're going to get sued.

 Uh-oh, we better act quickly.